Matt Sokol

-Matthew Ryan Sokol (born November 9, 1995) is an American football tight end for the New England Patriots of the National Football League (NFL).
-He played college football at Michigan State and began his career as undrafted free agent, landing his first roster spot in 2020 with the Los Angeles Chargers.
-Sokol signed with the Patriots in 2022.
+Matthew Ryan Sokol (born November 9, 1995) is an American professional football tight end for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Michigan State Spartans and began his career as undrafted free agent, landing his first roster spot in 2020 with the Los Angeles Chargers.

 Professional career

-Los Angeles Chargers
+Los Angeles Chargers (first stint)

-Sokol signed with the Los Angeles Chargers as an undrafted free agent following the 2019 NFL Draft on April 27, 2019.
+Sokol signed with the Los Angeles Chargers as an undrafted free agent following the 2019 NFL draft on April 27, 2019.
 He was waived during final roster cuts on August 31, 2019, and signed to the team's practice squad the next day.
 He was released on September 18, and re-signed to the practice squad on October 1.
 He was released again on October 9, 2019.

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

 Sokol signed with the Jacksonville Jaguars' practice squad on November 18, 2019.

 Detroit Lions

 Sokol signed a reserve/future contract with the Detroit Lions on December 31, 2019.
 He was waived during final roster cuts on September 5, 2020, and signed to the team's practice squad on October 21, 2020.
 He was released three days later.